HimadriSikharGogoi/Pharmacy-Management-System/README.md

 Dependencies used:
 1.	from tkinter import * : Importing library.
-2.	import messagebox : To create and display messagebox.
+2.	from tkinter import messagebox : To create and display messagebox.
 3.	import os : To create and edit files.

 Methods Used: